 More often than not same products end up having different prices.
 If your price for a similar product is higher than your competitor’s, then your market position is weaker; and if it’s lower, then your competitive position is better.
 A trend of lowered prices may indicate that your competition is doing it to gain market share and improve production costs.
 It could also mean your rival is in financial trouble and has been forced to lower prices.

 The most widely used measure of sales performance.
 It simply tells you your competitor’s hold over the market for a certain product or service.
 A major share might suggest a complete monopoly.
 A small percentage of various competitors reads as “excess competition” for a product or service.
 By dividing your competitor’s sales volume by the total market volume, you can derive the percentage market share of your competitor.

 You have coalesced and extracted analytics of your competitor and the market.
 Now is the time for you to draw valuable inferences from the competitor analysis and work on them.
 Inferences such as:

 Identify the key parameters that can be advantageous or disadvantageous to you and your business.
 Similarly, you can examine the competitive environment for your product/service and accordingly make smart changes to your strategy.

 Now you are in a better position to summarize the problems and the opportunities pertaining to your industry.
 With the competitor analysis, you can also inspect how have the problems been addressed and how have the opportunities been capitalized.

 For each competitor in your analysis, you should try to identify what their market objectives are.
 Also, try and determine what types of strategies they are using to achieve them.
 Once you have identified what your competitors are trying to achieve, you will need to determine what type of strategy they have employed.
 Later you can counteract with a strategy of your own.

-BirdEye, a powerful online reputation management software, provides you with a comprehensive competitor analysis tool that you helps you analyze the competition.
+Birdeye, a powerful online reputation management software, provides you with a comprehensive competitor analysis tool that helps you analyze the competition.